Non-identical moir\'e twins in bilayer graphene

+To understand why these two angular alignments give rise to different behaviors we investigated the in-plane atomic structural relaxation of each layer, Fig. \ref{Simulations}a-b.
+For this we use atomistic numerical simulations to obtain the atomic structural relaxation of each layer and its consequence in the electronic band structure of both alignments.
 Classical molecular dynamics is used to relax the system {\it i.e.}, minimize forces and energy.
-In particular, intralayer forces are computed using the optimized Tersoff and Brenner potentials \cite{Lindsay2010}, while interlayer interactions are modeled using the Kolmogorov-Crespi potentials \cite{Leven2016,Kolmogorov2005}.
-The lattice mismatch ($\sim$1.8\%) between BN and graphene is taken into account.
+In particular, intra-layer forces are computed using the optimized Tersoff and Brenner potentials \cite{Lindsay2010}, while inter-layer interactions are modeled using the Kolmogorov-Crespi potentials \cite{Leven2016,Kolmogorov2005}.
+A lattice mismatch ($\sim$1.8\%) between BN and graphene is taken into account.
 The atomic structure is optimized until all force components are smaller than 1 meV/atom.
+Similarly as the features discussed in \cite{Rickhaus2019Dec}, the presence of misaligned hBN substrate induces a small crystal field ($\approx$15 meV/nm) in bilayer graphene, leading to a small correction on the simulated bandgap.
+This correction was added in calculations of Fig.\ref{SimulationsBS}a.
 As illustrated in Fig. \ref{Simulations}a and b, the in-plane atomic displacement, $D_{\mathrm{xy}}$, clearly shows that, for the layer that is closer to the BN (layer 1), there is an almost circular symmetry around the centre of each moir\'e superlattice (marked by the pink dashed lines).
 On the other hand, the second layer shows a breaking of this symmetry into a $2\pi/3$ rotational symmetry.
 The in-plane atomic displacement of the second layer is also at least one order of magnitude smaller than for the first layer.
-Additionally, we can see that the in-plane atomic displacement on the second layer is larger in the case of $0^{\circ}$.
-The differences in the stretching of each layer results in a the spatial variation of stacking structure (initially, perfect AB stacking) as illustrated in the supplementary information.
+Additionally, we can see that the in-plane atomic displacement on the second layer is larger in the case of 0$^{\circ}$.
+The differences in the stretching of each layer results in the spatial variation of stacking structure of the bilayer graphene (initially, perfect AB stacking) as illustrated in Fig. S23 of the SI.